Skip to main content

 How charities manage risks will vary significantly, but there are seven steps that every charity can take to help protect people from harm:

-• Engage people, including those from third parties, to help manage risks by adhering to those policies, procedures and systems.
+• Engage people, including third parties, to help manage risks by adhering to those policies, procedures and systems

 • Assure the charity’s board that risks are being managed.